 Jo Harley (MA) Arts Therapist and Creative Arts supervisor

-The process of using the expressive arts in therapy allows for a different form of self-exploration and communication.
+Bringing mindful awareness to the process of self- expression through an art form allows for a different mode of self-exploration and communication.
 By using the language of images and metaphor to express our thoughts and feelings, new insights come to light that would not have been possible by verbal reflection alone.

-If this has peaked your interest and sounds like something you'd like to explore, I'd love to hear from you.
+If this sounds like something you'd like to explore further, I'd love to hear from you.
+In our initial call we'll clarify what you are hoping to gain from therapy and if this approach can be of service to you.
 Please email me on the address given, and we can arrange a time for an informal chat.

 Training, qualifications & experience